 Putting together a research assignment for your students?
 Let us know, and our librarians will create a library research handout for the assignment that you can hand out to your class!

 We offer information literacy sesssions for classes and will, if requested, also guide students on physical tours of the library.
-If you would like to request an onsite information literacy session for your class that can be held either in the Library classroom or in your classroom (with a computer, projector and internet connectivity) please fill out this form.
+If you would like to request an information literacy session for your class that can be held either in the Library classroom or in your classroom (with a computer, projector and internet connectivity) please fill out this form.
 Information literacy sessions are 75 minutes unless you request otherwise.
 You must submit your request at least one week in advance.
 Your library visit will not be confirmed until you hear directly from a librarian.

 If your students need one-on-one research help, refer them to the Ask A Librarian form to schedule a research consultation.
 One of our librarians will meet with your student in person, online, or on the phone to help them refine their research topic, find resources, or improve their research skills.

 The Visual Resources Librarian offers instructional workshops on how to use the library’s LUNA image database and finding digital images on the internet.
 If you would like to request an onsite instructional workshop for yourself or your class, please fill out the Digital Images Workshop Request Form.
 Workshop requests must be submitted at least two weeks in advance.
 Your library visit will not be confirmed until you hear directly from the Visual Resources Librarian.